tlikonen/pw/README.md

       -i KEY
             Initialize the password storage to be used with KEY.
 The KEY argument can be any valid reference to a gpg key in the default public keyring.
-You can use -i option again later to change the KEY and reencrypt the password files for your new key.
+You can use this option again later to change the KEY and reencrypt all password files for the new key.

       -h    Print this help text.